Mirror symmetry and rigid structures of generalized K3 surfaces

 \section{Generalized K3 surfaces}

-Hitchin's invention of generalized CY structures is the key to unify the symplectic and complex structure \cite{Hit}.
+Hitchin's invention of generalized Calabi--Yau structures is a key to unify the symplectic and complex structures \cite{Hit}.
 Such structures have been extensively studied in 2-dimensions by Huybrechts \cite{Huy}.
-In this section, for the sake of completeness, we provide a brief review of Huybrechts' work \cite{Huy}.
+In this section, for the sake of completeness, we provide a brief summary of Huybrechts' work.